 Collections: This.
 Isn’t.
 Sparta.
 Part III: Spartan Women

-Today, in part III of our seven part look at Sparta (I, II, IV, V, VI, VII) we're going to take a close look at the role of women in Spartan society, keeping in mind the Spartan social hierarchy we established last time.
-Sparta has a reputation - often aided and abetted by textbooks - … Continue reading Collections: This.
+Today, in part III of our seven part look at Sparta (I, II, III, IV, V, VI, VII, Gloss., Retrospective) we're going to take a close look at the role of women in Spartan society, keeping in mind the Spartan social hierarchy we established last time.
+Sparta has a reputation - often aided and abetted … Continue reading Collections: This.
 Isn’t.
 Sparta.
 Part III: Spartan Women

 Collections: The Lonely City, Part II: Real Cities Have Curves